Umbutfo Eswatini Defence Force

-The Umbutfo Eswatini Defence Force (UEDF) is the military of the Southern African Kingdom of Eswatini (Swaziland).
+The Umbutfo Eswatini Defence Force (UEDF) is the military of the Southern African Kingdom of Eswatini.
 It is used primarily during domestic protests, with some border and customs duties; the force has never been involved in a foreign conflict.
 The army has struggled with high rates of HIV infection.
 Since measures were put in place the rate is dropping.

 History and structure

 The UEDF replaced the Royal Swaziland Defence Force, which was created in 1973 to replace the role of the British Army following independence in 1968.

 The King of Eswatini is the commander-in-chief of the Umbutfo Eswatini Defence Force, and the substantive minister of defence.
 However, he delegates the responsibilities of the day-to-day activities of the executive arm of the government.

 There is a Defence Council, which is responsible for advising the King on all matters pertaining to the UEDF.
-The UEDF is commanded by Major General Stanley Dlamini; the deputy commander is Brigadier General Patrick Motsa, and the formation commander is Lieutenant General Hulumende M. Fakudze.
+The UEDF is commanded by Major General Hulumende M. Fakudze; the deputy commander is Brigadier General Khumalo, and the formation commander is General Hulumende M. Fakudze.